SATURN RING CROSSINGS

 Huygens in the 1650s studied Saturn with improved telescopes and

-He then correctly explained why the lateral whatevers vanished and
+concentric wiyh yhe planet's globe..
+He then correctly explained why

-Since then, the edgeon phase of the rings was eagerly awaited,
+Since then the edgeon phase of the rings was eagerly awaited,

 according as the general interest in planets waxed and waned in the